gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 | **Advisories and Warnings** | Timely alerts about ongoing campaigns, targeted industries and newly identified threat actors or tactics. | CISO, Management, Incident Response |
 | **Detection and Response Recommendations** | Actionable recommendations for improving detection, response and blocking based on observed threat activity. | SOC, IR, Detection Engineering |

 ### Tactical CTI

-> :bulb: "What signs of compromise should we monitor for right now?"
+> :question: "What signs of compromise should we monitor for right now?"

 Tactical CTI focuses on short-term, actionable intelligence about the methods and artifacts used by threat actors - typically expressed as Indicators of Compromise (IOCs) and detection signatures.
 Its primary goal is to support detection, alerting and blocking in real-time security operations.